AI-LastWish/LendingClub-frontend/README.md

 # LendingClub Frontend

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-The application visualizes insights and trends in LendingClub loan data, featuring dynamic visualizations such as histograms, bar charts, and line plots.
+This is a [Next.js](https://nextjs.org) project designed to visualize insights and trends from LendingClub loan data, with an emphasis on user-friendly, interactive, and insightful visualizations.
+The application supports interactive data exploration, enabling users to analyze loan characteristics and default trends effectively.

+## Objective

+This project aims to provide an interactive platform for exploring the LendingClub Loans dataset.
+The visualizations and insights generated help identify trends, such as loan distributions, default rates, and risk factors, while supporting decision-making for risk assessments and loan recommendations.

+---

-## Getting Started
+## Key Features

+- **Dynamic Visualizations**:
+  - Histograms for loan distributions.
+  - Bar charts for categorical loan trends.
+  - Line charts for temporal trends.
+  - Heatmaps for correlation analysis.

+- **Interactive Filtering**:
+  - Users can filter results by timeframes, loan grades, and states.

+- **Scalable Frontend Architecture**:
+  - Built with Next.js 15 and React components for modularity.
+  - Styled with Tailwind CSS for a modern, responsive UI.

+- **API Integration**:
+  - Connects with backend APIs to fetch precomputed data for loan distributions, default rates, risk factors, and more.

+---

-### Prerequisites
+## Prerequisites

-To run this project locally, ensure you have the following installed:
+Ensure you have the following installed:
 - Node.js (v16 or later)
-- npm, yarn, or pnpm package manager
+- A package manager: npm, yarn, or pnpm

+---

-### Installation
+## Installation and Setup

-1. Clone the repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/AI-LastWish/LendingClub-frontend.git
    cd LendingClub-frontend
    ```

-2. Install dependencies:
+2. **Install dependencies**:
    ```bash
    npm install
    # or